 The party attracts a mixed LGBTQ+ crowed.
 The bar Anker’t is a ruin pub.
 Ruin pubs are very famous in Budapest, so you definitely have to visit one of those when you visit Budapest.

 ‘The Ultimate Gay Pop Party’ is how the organisers of Hello like to call the party.
 For all queers and their friends.
 Hello is held once a month at Toldi Klub.

-- Garçons: the biggest gay party in Budapest!
+The biggest gay party in Budapest!
 It’s an underground party and glamorous at the same time.
 It’s a popular monthly party that attracts all kinds of people: celebrities, locals, tourists, models etc. Men and women are both allowed.

 Vibe is a new queer party in Budapest.
 It’s held at different locations in the city and attracts a young and ‘hipster’ audience.

-- OMOH: if you love techno and house music, this is the party to go to!
+If you love techno and house music, this is the party to go to!

 The festival welcomes everybody.
 Every year there’s the stage Magic Mirror, which is a hetero friendly stage.
-Sziget hosts drag queen shows, and you can find acrobats, dancers, theatre and so much more!
+Sziget hosts drag queen shows, and you can find acrobats, dancers, theater and so much more!

 Budapest Gay Hotels

 We know how important it is to find a stay where you feel at home.
 A place where you truly can be yourself and don’t get weird looks when you ask for one bed as a gay couple.

-- Casati Budapest Hotel: this hotel is located on the Pest side of the city, next to bar Anker’t that organises the Oops party.
+This hotel is located on the Pest side of the city, next to bar Anker’t that organises the Oops party.
 The hotel has differently styled rooms and is perfect if you are looking for a quiet, yet stylish hotel close to the buzz of the city.

 Pest-Buda Hotel is located in the Buda castle district, close to the famous Fisherman’s Bastion.
 It’s a beautiful area to stay in.
 This boutique hotel is the oldest hotel in the castle district.

-- Estilo Fashion Hotel: after a few drinks at the Why Not Bar and Cafe you can crawl back to this hotel!
+After a few drinks at the Why Not Bar and Cafe you can crawl back to this hotel!
 Estilo Fashion Hotel is located in Pest, very close to the Market Hall, the Liberty Bridge, the Why Not Bar and Cafe and so much more!
 The hotel has stylish rooms too.

 Baltazár Budapest isn’t only a great hotel to stay at, their restaurant also has delicious food and wines!
 This design boutique hotel provides luxurious rooms in the heart of the historic city, in Buda.

 Gay Saunas Budapest

 On Friday and Saturday evenings the sauna hosts the popular Dark and Naked parties.
 Magnum is open every day of the week and doesn’t close from Saturday 1 pm till midnight on Sunday.

 Thermal Baths Budapest

 Everyone is welcome in the baths, though some have women- or men-only days.
 It’s an experience you can’t miss when visiting Budapest.
 They aren’t the same as the gay saunas, so just looking, guys, no touching!

 From February to December, every Saturday night the Széchenyi complex turns into a club for the SPArty.
 Sadly, there isn’t an LGBTQ+ version of it yet, but hopefully, in the future, there will be!

-- Gellért Baths: this is the second-largest bath complex in Budapest.
+This is the second-largest bath complex in Budapest.
 The baths and saunas are both inside and outside.
 The complex itself is very pretty and perfect for a relaxing day.
 The baths are part of the Hotel Gellért, located next to it.

-- Rudas Baths: this is a beautiful Turkish bath complex with a great view of the city.
+This is a beautiful Turkish bath complex with a great view of the city.
 The thermal baths are open for women on Tuesdays and men-only the rest of the week (note: it is not a gay sauna).

 Gay Pride Budapest

 Gay Pride Budapest is the biggest LGBTQ+ event in Hungary.
 It’s a political demonstration which an increasing amount of people attends every year.
-Though it isn’t as big as Madrid, Stockholm or Amsterdam Pride, it’s one of the biggest Pride parades in Eastern Europe.
-The parade usually takes place on the first Saturday of July.

 Want to learn more about Budapest?
 Head to our ultimate Budapest guide including our best sightseeing tips and spots to go to for food.
 Enjoy this beautiful city, we are curious to hear about your Gay Budapest stories!
 Find us on Facebook and Instagram and send us a message!